eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 Dependencies installation
 =========================

-|ddsrecorder| depends on *eProsima Fast DDS* library and certain Debian packages.
+|ddsrecord| depends on *eProsima Fast DDS* library and certain Debian packages.
-This section describes the instructions for installing |ddsrecorder| dependencies and requirements in a Linux environment from sources.
+This section describes the instructions for installing |ddsrecord| dependencies and requirements in a Linux environment from sources.
 The following packages will be installed:

 - ``foonathan_memory_vendor``, an STL compatible C++ memory allocation library.